 Pecan Creek Drive and Carolina Avenue, San Tan Valley

 A majority of the residents in this San Tan Valley subdivision of Pecan Creek South Waverly participate in the annual Loop of Lights, as more than 80 homes are festooned with intricate arrangements of lights and enough other decorations to practically fill a Wal-Mart.

-Dates and Times: 6:30 to 9:30 p.m. nightly, from December 1 until December 25
+Dates and Times: 6 to 9 p.m. nightly, from December 1 until December 25

 8535 South Stanley Place, Tempe

 The gorgeous home of Stanley and Andrea Benson in south Tempe becomes even more eye-catching when the couple rolls out their animated Yuletide array of more than 100,000 lights.